vikki978/apiumaTaf/README.md

 This framework is build using maven and testng.
 So the execution starts from pom.xml file.
 Our testcases are called using testng.xml file. testng.xml file gets called by pom.xml, Here we uses Page Object Model so we have Our locator strategies sperate from our     testcode.
 Framework folder structure: All our main code is written inside src/test/java folder.
 This folder has following packages-
-1. wipro.automationassignment.base:  This package contains our driver factory class which creates our appium driver object.
+1. healthifyme.automationassignment.base:  This package contains our driver factory class which creates our appium driver object.
-2. wipro.automationassignment.config: This package contains our testConfig.json file which has our testdata and Code to read parse and read json file.
+2. healthifyme.automationassignment.config: This package contains our testConfig.json file which has our testdata and Code to read parse and read json file.
-3. wipro.automationassignment.pages: This package has an interface corresponding to each app page used in our automation.
+3. healthifyme.automationassignment.pages: This package has an interface corresponding to each app page used in our automation.
 And this interface contains locator strategies for all the elements for that page
-4. wipro.automationassignment.pages.actions: This package has an Actions class corresponding to each app page used in our automation.
+4. healthifyme.automationassignment.pages.actions: This package has an Actions class corresponding to each app page used in our automation.
 And these actions class have all the automated code for the actions performed on those pages.
-5. wipro.automationassignment.testscripts: This package has testscripts corresponding to our testcase.
+5. healthifyme.automationassignment.testscripts: This package has testscripts corresponding to our testcase.
 Here in each testscripts we call corresonding actions method for aur testcase.

 6.Results for the execution are located inside target folder